 Click on the Links below to buy matched sets of replacement guitar amplifier valves.
 These high quality guitar amplifier valves, or tubes, are manufactured by manufacturers around the world and can be used in a wide range of valve guitar amplifiers.
 Matched guitar amplifier valves are used in the power output section of push pull valve guitar amplifiers.
 Buying matched guitar amp valves will ensure the valves have been individually tested by the seller for the same bias current under identical conditions of plate voltage and grid bias voltage.
 By having matched characteristics the guitar amplifier will perform correctly.

-Matched Amplifier Valves Explained
+Matched Guitar Amp Valves Explained

 Most Valve Guitar Amplifiers, especially push-pull designs, require matched output tubes.
-These can be in a matched pair (x 2), matched quad (x 4) or matched sextet (x 6) depending on the guitar amplifier design and the output of the amplifier.
-The general rule being more valves more power.
+These can be in a matched pair (x 2), matched quad (x 4) or matched sextet (x 6) depending on the guitar amplifier design and the output power of the amplifier.
+The general rule being more valves then there will be more power.
 In a push-pull guitar amplifier design one valve is pushing the speaker cone and one is pulling it.
 As the sound generated by the speaker is reliant on a clean signal it is important that the valves push and pull in equal measure.